Naira0/cli-framework/README.md

 # cli-framework
-A flag parser, command hanlder and an ANSI escape code wrapper into one libary
+A flag parser, command handler and an ANSI escape code wrapper into one library

+documentation and guide coming soon